 Hwan-yoon F. Chung.
 Mr. Chung has been a Director of EnerSys since February 2006.
-Mr. Chung has been a Principal of Metalmark Capital LLC since its inception in 2004.
-Prior to joining Metalmark, he was an Executive Director of Morgan Stanley Private Equity from 2002 to 2004, and Vice President of Morgan

-Stanley Private Equity from 2000 to 2002.
+Mr. Chung is Managing Director of Allied Resource Company, a privately-held investment company with interests in businesses that deploy proprietary industrial-scale technologies to recycle waste, reduce pollutants and other emissions, as well as treat wastewater, since November 2012.
+Prior thereto, Mr. Chung was a Principal of Metalmark Capital LLC since its inception in 2004.
+Prior to joining Metalmark, he was an Executive Director of Morgan Stanley Private Equity from 2002 to 2004, and Vice President of Morgan Stanley Private Equity from 2000 to 2002.
 He received his Bachelor of Arts in Philosophy from the College of Arts and Sciences of the University of Pennsylvania, and his Bachelor of Science degree in Economics from the Wharton School of Business of the University of Pennsylvania.

 The financial acumen that Mr. Chung obtained through his private equity experiences were attributes important in qualifying him for service as a member of the Board of Directors.

 Seifi Ghasemi.
 Mr. Ghasemi has been a Director of EnerSys since July 2010.
-Mr. Ghasemi has served as the Chairman and Chief Executive Officer of Rockwood Holdings Inc., which is listed on The New York Stock Exchange, since March 2001.
+Mr. Ghasemi has served as the Chairman and Chief Executive Officer of Rockwood Holdings Inc., a chemicals developer, manufacturer and marketer listed on The New York Stock Exchange, since March 2001.
 Prior to that, he served as Chairman and Chief Executive Officer of GKN Sinter Metals, a producer of powdered metal components for automotive applications, and served as a board member of GKN, plc, a global engineering business that serves the automotive, aerospace and land systems markets, from 1997 to 2001.
-From 1987 to 1997, he was employed by BOC Gases, serving as President of BOC Gases, Americas from 1993 to 1997 and was a member of the board of directors of BOC Group, plc, a multinational gas company, from 1995 to 1997.
-Mr. Ghasemi received his Bachelor of Science degree from the Abadan Institute of Technology in Abadan, Iran and his Masters of Science degree in Mechanical Engineering from Stanford University.
+From 1987 to 1997, he was employed by BOC Gases, serving as President of BOC Gases, Americas from 1993 to 1997 and was a member of the Board of Directors of BOC Group, plc, a multinational gas company, from 1995 to 1997.
+Mr. Ghasemi has served on the Board of Directors of Air Products and Chemicals, Inc., a provider of gases, performance materials and related equipment listed on The New York Stock Exchange, since September 2013.
+Since 2013, he has also been the Chairman of the Electrification Coalition, a non-profit organization working to promote policies and actions that facilitate the deployment of electric vehicles on a mass scale.
+Mr. Ghasemi will resign as Chief Executive Officer of Rockwood Holdings Inc., effective June 30, 2014, and as its Chairman, effective January 1, 2015, but continue thereafter as a member of its Board of Directors.
+On July 1, 2014, he will become Chairman, President and Chief Executive Officer of Air Products & Chemicals, Inc. Mr. Ghasemi received his Bachelor of Science degree from the Abadan Institute of Technology in Abadan, Iran and his Masters of Science degree in Mechanical Engineering from Stanford University.

-Mr. Ghasemi's experience qualifying him for service as a member of the Board of Directors includes over seventeen years experience in executive positions and over fifteen years experience as a board member with global leaders in industries ranging from specialty chemicals to engineering to industrial gases.
+Mr. Ghasemi's experience qualifying him for service as a member of the Board of Directors includes nearly twenty years of experience in executive positions, and over fifteen years of experience as a board member with global leaders in industries ranging from specialty chemicals to engineering to industrial gases.